pamelafox/python-openai-demos/README.md

 This repository contains a collection of Python scripts that demonstrate how to use the OpenAI API to generate chat completions.

+## OpenAI package

+These scripts use the OpenAI package to demonstrate how to use the OpenAI API.
 In increasing order of complexity, the scripts are:

 1. [`chat.py`](./chat.py): A simple script that demonstrates how to use the OpenAI API to generate chat completions.